bio4j/bio4j/docs/src/main/java/com/bio4j/model/go/GoModule.java.md

 ##### [Optional extras](http://www.geneontology.org/GO.ontology.structure.shtml#opt)

 - `secondary_ids` property of the `Term` rel, an array.
 I don't see the point of this.
-- `synonyms` This is more interesting.
-They are split into
+- `synonyms` They are split into
   + `exact`
   + `broad`
   + `narrow`
   + `related`

-What I think we should do is promote them to relationships and link to the corresponding GO terms for which the synonym matches its `name`.
-If there's none, just create a loop :) Note that there are no guarantees of acyclicity for this set of rels.
+We drop all of them but `exact`, and add an index over it.
 - `cross_ref` an array of strings, property of the `Term` rel. _TODO is this connected with the corresponding DBs?_
-- `comment` a standard text field
+- `comment` a standard text field.
 - `subset` an array of strings.
 Each of them corresponds to a particular GoSlim.
 Again, this is modeled as relations going to the term context.
 GoSlims themselves are modeled as rels going out of a `GoSlims` node.
 See [GO Slim](http://www.geneontology.org/GO.slims.shtml).
-- `obsolete` a relationship from the term context to a .
+- `obsolete` Terms marked as obsolete are dropped.

 ### GO Relationships